No-Cash-7970/duckySigner/docs/threat-model/README.md

 # Threat Model

-Documentation of the identification and quantification of addressed security risks associated with this project.
+This is documentation of the identification and quantification of addressed security risks associated with this project.
 Most of the [hybrid Threat Modeling Method (hTMM)](https://insights.sei.cmu.edu/library/a-hybrid-threat-modeling-method/) is used for threat modeling.

 ## Documents